daveho/nearly_cc/README.md

 It omits implementation of the following components:

-* Semantic analysis (type checking, insertion of implicit conversions)
+* Semantic analysis (type checking, building symbol tables and annotating AST nodes with pointers to symbol table entries, insertion of implicit conversions)
 * Code generation
 * Optimization